rgrzazek/Gomoku/README.md

 anywhere on the board until a player wins or the board is full.
 Winning lines may be in a row, column or diagonal.

 I am writing this app as a university project.
-In its current state it just draws a board and allows mouse clicks to change the colour of a game piece, but it will be completed soon.
+The game will detect a winner or call a draw if the board is full, but there is no sign of this in the UI yet.